openhwgroup/cv-hpdcache/docs/source/architecture.rst

 The following code snippet illustrates the algorithm (``update_plru`` function) that the cache controller uses to update LRU bits.
-This function is used by read, write or atomic requests from requesters, and also by the refill operation from the miss handler.
-In the case of requests from requesters, the cache controller first check for a hit in any way of the set designated by the request address.
+This function is used by read, write and atomic requests from requesters.
+The cache controller first checks for a hit in any way of the set designated by the request address.
 If there is a hit, the cache controller applies the ``update_plru`` algorithm on the corresponding set and way.
-In the case of a refill operation, the miss handler first select a victim way, then applies the ``update_plru`` algorithm.
+In the case of a miss, the cache controller first selects a victim way, then during the refill, the miss handler applies the ``update_plru`` algorithm.

 .. code:: c